Results day, Clearing and Adjustment

-Waiting for results can be stressful, so to make it easier you should try to plan for the day.
-Read through our guide to results day 2020.
+Waiting for exam results can be stressful, so to make it easier you should try to plan for the day.
+Read through our guide to results day.

 Most of you will have to wait for your exam results before you find out if you’ve been accepted by your university choices.
 So while you should relax and enjoy your summer, you should also plan ahead for results day.

-Just in case you don’t get the results you need, make a list of potential alternative courses and universities with numbers you may need to ring when Clearing opens.
+If you don’t get the results you need, you should make a list of potential alternative courses and universities you're interested in, with numbers you may need to ring when Clearing opens.

 Unconditional offer holders